jpls218/Readme_Generator/README.md

   ## Contributing
   ​
-  asljfk
+  alskjf
   ​
   ## Tests
   ​
   To run tests, run the following command:​

-  alskjf
+  a;lkfj

   ## Questions
   ​
-  If you have any questions about the repo, open an issue or contact me directly at a;lfja.
-You can find more of my work at [alsfja](https://github.com/alsfja/).
+  If you have any questions about the repo, open an issue or contact me directly at email@email.com.
+You can find more of my work at [username](https://github.com/username/).